smsdm4/PedometerApp/README.md

 # PedometerApp
-This is an application that shows you the test with the TDD method.
+This is an application that shows you the test with the Test Driven Development(TDD) software development technique.

 * Dependency Injection and Mocks
 * Testing the CMPedometer in the wrong way that can show you the problem of being independent testing